rd--/stsc3/md/c-smalltalk.md

 # C-Smalltalk

 C-Smalltalk is a C-like notation for [Smalltalk](https://squeak.org/).
-C-Smalltalk is, for the most part, a subset of the [SuperCollider](https://www.audiosynth.com/) notation.
+It is, for the most part, a subset of the [SuperCollider](https://www.audiosynth.com/) notation.

 C-Smalltalk notation is an interesting complement to Smalltalk notation.